How To Stop Car Theft

 Don’t just park in the first space you see – try to find a place that’s well-lit and open to public view.

-If you need to use a car park, try to find one that’s security patrolled, covered by CCTV, or that’s approved for safer parking by Park Mark.
+If you need to use a car park, try to find one that’s security patrolled or has CCTV.

 If you’re at the shops or in a busy town centre car park, you should park close to other shoppers, rather than away from other cars.